 Notice the Show RCP.rcp file and the Show RCP Support folder.
 When EdgeWise processes scans, it will read the RCP file, which then tells EdgeWise to look inside of its relevant support folder for the information it needs.
 If we look inside the support folder, we should see something similar to this:

 Notice how there are a slew of different file types per scan location.
 For EdgeWise to be successful, the .rcs and .rcc files need to be included per scan.
 This means the data is structured.

 It’s possible your data could look like this however:

 This is a unified/unstructured recap scan file (rcs).
-The related RCP file in the parent folder will not process successfully in EdgeWise.
-Because EdgeWise does not have the files for each individual scan location, this .rcs doesn’t include row and column information or scanner location information.
+The related RCP file in the parent folder will NOT process successfully in EdgeWise.
+Because EdgeWise does not have the files for each individual scan location, this .rcs file doesn’t include row and column information or scanner location information.